Research · PhD · Since March 2025

 Who is the supervisor?

-Supervised by Francisco Figueiredo, Majlinda Lako, Anvar Shukurov, and Laura Wadkin at Newcastle University.
+Supervised by Professor Francisco Figueiredo, Professor Majlinda Lako, Professor Anvar Shukurov, and Dr Laura Wadkin at Newcastle University.